mathisgerdes/hep-monte-carlo/README.md

 # Introduction to Monte Carlo Integration

-In `monte_carlo/` are a number of Monte Carlo Methods.
-For an introduction to Monte Carlo methods see the `monte_carlo.ipynb` notebook.
+The implementations of the sampling and integration algorithms are located in `monte_carlo/`.
+For an introduction to the Monte Carlo methods and details on the implementations provided here see the `monte_carlo.ipynb` jupyter notebook.

 Some examples on Markov Chains and related statistics can be found in `markov_chains.ipynb`.